aspose-slides/Aspose.Slides-Products/slides/net/redaction/odp/_index.md

 {{% blocks/products/pf/agp/content h2="How to Redact ODP File Using C#" %}}

- In order to redact ODP file, weвЂ™ll use [Aspose.Slides for .NET](https://products.aspose.com/slides/net) API which is a feature-rich, powerful and easy to use document manipulation API for C# platform.
+ In order to redact ODP file, we’ll use
+ [Aspose.Slides for .NET](https://products.aspose.com/slides/net)
+ API which is a feature-rich, powerful and easy to use document manipulation API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.slides.net)